pragmaticMathew/Sdp6x-raspi/README.md

 Please note that the sensor is not recommended for new designs, however when I started this project i found it very well suited and I'm still impressed by the accuracy and performance of this sensor.

 # wiring
 In any case consult the data sheet and other available information.
-It's possible to connect the sensor with it's four wires to the raspberry PI's I2C bus.
+It's possible to connect the sensor with it's four wires to the raspberry PI's I2C bus + 3.3V/GND  Pins
 Notes:
 - Do not use the internal I2C for the shields
 - Raspberry PI has already Pull-up resistors.
 Do not add extra resistiors unless you know what you are doing.